How Much Does Mini Split Installation Cost in 2025?

 Split AC Installation Cost by Handler Type

-Costs vary between handler types, mainly distinguished by their mounting design.
+Mini-split AC system costs vary between handler types, which are mainly distinguished by their mounting design.

 Wall-Mounted